SergeyMorugin/GraphPod/README.md

 [![License](https://img.shields.io/cocoapods/l/GraphPod.svg?style=flat)](https://cocoapods.org/pods/GraphPod)
 [![Platform](https://img.shields.io/cocoapods/p/GraphPod.svg?style=flat)](https://cocoapods.org/pods/GraphPod)

+GraphPod is a pure Swift implemented library for image processing.
+GraphPod can:
+ - Segment the image based on weighted graph, Kruskal algorithm and disjoint-set data structure.
+ - GraphPod can detect image objects edges - it is done with Sobel operator applying.
+ - Graphod can blur the image using direct gauss blurring.
+You don't need to import UIKit.
-GraphPod is a pure Swift implementation of an image segmentation functionality based on weighted graph, Kruskal algorithm and disjoint-set data structure.
-GraphPod allows you to upload any image or use camera's one or choose any from saved in Photo library and get the segmented image as a result for further processing in machine learning.
+ - GraphPod allows you to upload any image or use camera's one or choose any from saved in Photo library and get the processed image as a result for further processing in machine learning.

 It includes copious in-source documentation, unit tests.